-Before you installing JIRA, lets know some questions that need to think:
+Before installing JIRA, let us know some questions that need to think about:

-1. There is no support installing JIRA on OSX or mac OS.
+1. There is no support for installing JIRA on OSX or mac OS.

-2. The JIRA installer includes Java (JRE) & Tomcat, so there no need to install these seperately.
+2. The JIRA installer includes Java (JRE) & Tomcat, so there no need to install these separately.

 2. Running JIRA as a service in Windows implies that your JIRA application will consequently start up when Windows is started.

-On the off chance that you run JIRA as an service:
+On the off chance that you run JIRA as a service:

-> The JIRA administration will be keep running as the Windows "Framework" client account.
+> The JIRA administration will keep running as the Windows "Framework" client account.